-- (1) There should be two sources of station service AC supply, each capable of carrying all the critical loads associated with the protective relay system. - (2) Failure of station service AC supply should be alarmed over SCADA.
+- (1) There should be two sources of station service AC supply, each capable of carrying all the critical loads associated with protective relay systems. - (2) Failure of station service AC supply should be alarmed over SCADA.

 6.2.5.2.5 Circuit Breakers